mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/devel/index.md

 The `ftp-anon` script reveals that the FTP server accepts anonymous connections.
 It also found a bunch of files probably associated with the IIS server.

-Moreover, the `http-title` script detected that the website's homepage title is 'IIS7'.

 ## Services enumeration

 ### FTP